 scooms duvets and pillows use Hungarian goose down from mature geese meaning that the down is denser so it insulates better and is more resilient than ‘immature’ down.
 As well as using the best quality down, we take extra care when we handle it. scooms down is washed and dried without using any harsh chemicals, just spring water.

 Goose down is the soft layer of fluffy insulation underneath the geese feathers that keep the geese warm and dry.
 Hungarian goose down comes from Hungarian geese and is widely recognised as one of the best sources of down.
 Hungary produces mainly white goose down and semi-white goose down.

 Down fill power measures the quality and effectiveness of down and feather.
 Higher fill power means that the down has more air chambers and therefore better insulation.
-So duvets with higher quality down actually need less down to provide an equal amount of insulation.
-Fill power is a great indicator of the quality of a duvet.
-A duvet with high fill power will recover its fullness more easily when shaken in the morning and is more durable, so it will last longer.
-A good fill power is 600 CUIN, (cubic inches per ounce), and above.
+So down duvets with higher quality down actually need less down to provide an equal amount of insulation.
+Fill power is a great indicator of the quality of a down duvet.
+A down duvet with high fill power will recover its fullness more easily when shaken in the morning and is more durable, so it will last longer.
+A good fill power for a down duvet is 600 CUIN, (cubic inches per ounce), and above.